Sandy Hook Elementary School shooting: Police response

 The first call to 911 was around 9:35 a.m.
 Newtown 911 police dispatch first broadcast that there was a shooting at Sandy Hook Elementary School (SHES) at 9:36 a.m., about 30 seconds after they received the first call.
 Connecticut State Police (CSP) were dispatched at 9:37 a.m.
 Newtown police arrived at the school street at 9:39 a.m., approximately three-and-a-half minutes after the 911 call, and Connecticut State Police arrived at the school street at 9:46 a.m.
 Newtown police first entered the school at 9:45 a.m., approximately nine minutes after the first 911 call and approximately ten minutes after the shooting started.
 This was approximately five minutes after the last shot was heard.
 No shots were fired by the police.

-The Newtown police and Connecticut State Police mobilized local police dog and police tactical units, a bomb squad, and a state police helicopter.
+The Newtown police and Connecticut State Police mobilized local police dog, police tactical units, a bomb squad, and a state police helicopter.
 Police locked down the school and began evacuating the survivors room by room, escorting groups of students and adults away from the school.
 They swept the school for other shooters at least four times.

 At approximately 10:00 a.m., Danbury Hospital sent extra medical personnel in expectation of having to treat numerous victims.
 Three wounded patients were evacuated to the hospital, where two children were later declared dead.
 The other was an unidentified adult.

 The New York City medical examiner dispatched a portable morgue to assist the authorities.
 The victims' bodies were removed from the school and formally identified during the night after the shooting.
 A state trooper was assigned to each victim's family to protect their privacy and provide them with information.

 On December 4, 2013, six 911 calls relating to the shooting were made public.